amitch6097/Socialocation/README.md

 This appliation requires npm.
 To install npm, go to https://www.npmjs.com/get-npm and follow the instructions.
 If you are unsure if you have npm, enter the command "npm -v" in the command line.
 Run "npm install" to fetch all the packages required for the app.

 Once installed, in the command line, install bower using the command "npm install bower".
-In the command line, navigate to the root directory, i.e. "C:/Users/../Backbone_weather".
-Run "npm install" to fetch all the packages required for the app.
-Run "grunt build".
-This takes all of the files from the "src" folder, and creates a productiom build under the "build" folder.
+Next to install all of the front end dependencies run "bower install".

 Run "npm start" This will start the application's server, pointing it to localhost:2020.
 Navigate to localhost:2020 in your browser to run the application.
 For full functionality, please allow location access.